Developer-Autodesk/design.automation-java-simple.sample/README.md

 Please refer to the [Design Automation API tutorials](https://developer.autodesk.com/en/docs/design-automation/v2/tutorials/) and how to [convert a DWG to a PDF file](https://developer.autodesk.com/en/docs/design-automation/v2/tutorials/convert-dwg-to-pdf/).

+Create your Forge app first of all, as described there.

+Store your credential in the environement variables `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET`.

+The Java client will pick them up from there.

 ## Questions

 Please post your questions to [StackOverflow using the `autodesk-designautomation` tag](http://stackoverflow.com/questions/tagged/autodesk-designautomation).